-Famous explorer Ludwig Leichhardt climbed Mount Royal exactly 176 years ago.
+Famous explorer Ludwig Leichhardt climbed Mount Royal, in the Hunter Valley of NSW, Australia, exactly 176 years ago.
 He explored the plants, animals and landscapes of the area.
-Today you can retrace his journey on a bushwalk from Callicoma Hill.
+Today you can retrace his journey on a bushwalk from Callicoma Hill Eco-cabins.

 When Leichardt visited the area in January 1843, Mount Royal was on the fringe of ‘civilisation’ - a landscape of endless ridges covered with tall Eucalyptus forest and rainforest.
 As a scientist with a keen eye for plants and geology, he was enthralled with what he found.
 He spent about 3 weeks in the area, and walked directly past what is now the Callicoma Hill front gate!